How to Use a Chalk LineUpdated: Aug. 30, 2017

 There’s something almost magical in the way a simple chalk box creates a crisp, perfectly straight line in the blink of an eye.
 No other tool, except an expensive laser, makes a perfectly straight line over a long distance so quickly and reliably.
 In this article, we’ll show you how to use a chalk line and provide tips that will make it easier to get good results.

-How to Snap a Basic Line
+Video: How to Use a Chalk Line

 Mark angles on plywood by tacking a small nail to your mark, hooking the end of the string on it and stretching the string to the other mark.

 Photo 4: Mark angle lines on drywall

 Cut a slit in drywall with a utility knife and slip the string into it to secure the end.
 Cut the slit a little above the mark so the line will hit the mark when it’s extended for an angle cut.